GeniXCMS/GeniXCMS/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerability to metalgenix@gmail.com or genixcms@gmail.com
+Please report any vulnerability to genixcms@gmail.com

 Thank You,